Table of Contents

 - Hematite- Red to blackish-red in colour.
 Swells upon absorbing water to form hydrated iron oxide.

 - Limonite- Hydrated ferric oxide, yellow to brown in colour.
-Important for colouring and cementing agent in soil.
+Important for colouring and cementing agents in soil.

 - Goethite- Limonite with some adsorbed water are goethite.

-- Gibbsite- Most common aluminium compound found in soil.
+- Gibbsite- It is the most common aluminium compound found in soil.
 Found in highly weathered soil.

 - Carbonate Group- Magnesium hydroxide and calcium hydroxide combine with carbon dioxide to form carbonates.

-- Calcite- White or colourless, major constituent of sedimentary rocks, consisting of calcium carbonate.
+- Calcite- White or colourless, a major constituent of sedimentary rocks, consisting of calcium carbonate.